The Lord of the Rings: The Rings of Power season 1: Music

-Two singles from McCreary's score, "Galadriel" and "Sauron", were released on Amazon Music on July 21, 2022.
-They were followed by a soundtrack album featuring Shore's main title theme and selections from McCreary's score.
-The album was released on all major streaming services on August 19 and was physically released by Mondo on CD (October 14) and vinyl (January 13, 2023).
+Two singles by McCreary, "Galadriel" and "Sauron", were released on Amazon Music on July 21, 2022.
+They were followed by a soundtrack album featuring Shore's main title theme and selections from McCreary's score for the season.
+The album was released on all major streaming services on August 19 and was physically released by Mondo for CD on October 14 and vinyl on January 13, 2023.
 The Amazon Music version includes two exclusive tracks.
-The song "Where the Shadows Lie", which McCreary wrote as a theme for the score, is heard during the end credits of the season finale featuring singer Fiona Apple.
-It was added to the soundtrack album after the episode's release.
-Additional albums featuring the full score for each episode were also released.
+"Where the Shadows Lie" featuring Fiona Apple, a song heard during the end credits of the season finale, was added to the season album after that episode's debut.
+Additional albums featuring the full score for each episode were also released, as was a box set collecting the season album and all eight episode albums.
+All music for the season album was composed by Bear McCreary, except where noted: